EVERYTHING YOU NEED TO KNOW ABOUT DIVORCE ON LONG ISLAND

 - What is a Contested Divorce?

 - How are Issues in a Contested Divorce Resolved?

 - Same-Sex Divorce

 - What To Do When You are Served with a Divorce Summons

 - Necessary Financial Documents

-- What Is Considered Communal Property?
+- What Is Considered Marital Property?

 - How the Court Determines a Fair Division of Debt and Assets

-- Determining Child Custody
+- Methods of Determining Child Custody

 - Factors Used to Determine Custody